mikefogelj/WorkOS-SSO-Example/node-sso-example/README.md

 ## Configure your environment (.env already created, using my API Key and Client ID)

+4. Create a `.env` file in the project root folder (node-sso-example).

-4. Grab your API Key and Client ID from your WorkOS Dashboard.
-Create a `.env` file at the project root, and store them like so:
+5. Grab your API Key and Client ID from your WorkOS Dashboard in the "API Keys" section, and enter these in the .env file like so:

     ```bash
     WORKOS_API_KEY=sk_xxxxxxxxxxxxx